-He was named just the eighth head coach in Kansas basketball history on April 21, 2003.
+Kansas is entering its 126th overall season and Self was named just the eighth head coach in KU basketball history on April 21, 2003.

-In Self’s 15 seasons at Kansas, he has coached 11 NBA Lottery selections including Andrew Wiggins and Joel Embiid, the No. 1 and No. 3 overall selections in the 2014 NBA Draft.
+In Self’s 20 seasons at Kansas, he has coached 13 NBA Lottery selections including Andrew Wiggins and Joel Embiid, the No. 1 and No. 3 overall selections in the 2014 NBA Draft and Josh Jackson, the No. 4 pick in 2017.
 Wiggins was the second-ever Jayhawk to go No. 1 with the other being Danny Manning in 1988.

-Kansas’ four-straight 30-win seasons from 2009-10 to 2012-13 are the most consecutive 30-win seasons in NCAA history (note: Memphis did it from 2006-09 yet later vacated the 2008 season).
-Self has guided Kansas to nine of its 15 overall 30-win seasons.
-In his first 700 games coached for his career, Self’s 529 victories rank eighth most all-time in NCAA Division I history.
+Kansas’ four-straight 30-win seasons from 2009-10 to 2012-13 are tied for the most consecutive 30-win seasons in NCAA history with Gonzaga (2017-20).
+Self has guided Kansas to nine 30-win seasons.
+In the first 700 games coached in his career, Self’s 529 victories rank eighth most all-time in NCAA Division I history.

-In 2016, Self was named the Associated Press national Coach of the Year for the second time, also earning the honor in 2009.
+In 2016, Self was named the Associated Press National Coach of the Year for the second time, also earning the honor in 2009.
 The 2016 AP honor was one of four Self was recognized for as he was also the national coach of the year by his peers (NABC), USA Today and Bleacher Report.
-The 2008 Winged Foot Award recipient for winning the national title, Sporting News named Self its National Coach of the Year in 2000, 2009 and 2012.
-The 2012 Naismith and Adolph Rupp national coach of the year as well, Self is a seven-time finalist for the Naismith honor (2000, 2001, 2002, 2003, 2009, 2012 and 2016).
-In 2014, Self received the Wayman Tisdale Humanitarian Award by the United States Basketball Writers Association (USBWA) and in September 2015 he received the Mannie Jackson – Basketball’s Human Spirit Award at the Naismith Basketball Hall of Fame induction ceremonies for his work with his Assists Foundation.
+The 2008 and 2022 Winged Foot Award recipient for winning the national title, Sporting News named Self its National Coach of the Year in 2000, 2009 and 2012.
+The 2012 Naismith and Adolph Rupp National Coach of the Year as well, Self is an eight-time finalist for the Naismith honor (2000, 2001, 2002, 2003, 2009, 2012, 2016, 2017).
+In 2014, Self received the Wayman Tisdale Humanitarian Award by the United States Basketball Writers Association (USBWA) and in September 2015 he received the Mannie Jackson – Basketball’s Human Spirit Award at the Naismith Basketball Hall of Fame induction ceremonies.

-A member of the NCAA Men’s Basketball Rules Committee, the USA Basketball Competition Committee and board member for the National Association of Basketball Coaches, Self has coached six league players of the year and 65 all-conference performers, including four All-Big 12 selections in 2018.
-In addition, Self is one of six coaches in NCAA Division I history to have led three different teams – Tulsa, Illinois and Kansas – to the NCAA Elite Eight, including eight times with KU (2004-07-08-11-12-16-17-18).
-The other coaches are: Gene Bartow, John Calipari, Lon Kruger, Rick Pitino and Eddie Sutton.
+Self has coached eight league player(s) of the year and 80 all-conference performers, including five All-Big 12 selections in 2023.
+In addition, Self is one of six coaches in NCAA Division I history to have led three different teams – Tulsa, Illinois and Kansas – to the NCAA Elite Eight, including nine times with KU (2004-07-08-11-12-16-17-18-22).

 Self came to KU from the University of Illinois, where he guided the Fighting Illini to a 78-24 record over three seasons, including two Big Ten regular-season championships, a Big Ten Tournament title and three-straight NCAA Tournament appearances.
 In Self’s first season in Champaign, the Illini advanced to the NCAA Tournament Elite Eight.